 From Pattaya it is also a case of heading for Ban Phe, although this usually entails going via bus to Rayong and then taking a songthaew to Ban Phe (you can also use this same option from Bangkok).
 Again, any Pattaya tour operator can arrange transport and/or accommodation.

-Most ferries arrive at Ko Samet’s main pier at Na Dan, but there is also another pier at Ao Wong Duan which is sometimes used.
+Most ferries arrive at Ko Samet’s main pier at Na Dan, but there are also other arrival points such as Ao Wong Duan.

 Ko Samet Weather